Einarmj/ATEMSSRCANIMATOR/README.md

 npm run dev
 ```

-The web UI is available at `http://localhost:3000`.
+The web UI by default is available at `http://localhost:9876`.

 On first load, enter your ATEM's IP address and click **Connect**.
 Once connected, you can load presets and animate between layouts.